 The Sennheiser AMBEO soundbar is a 5.1.4 setup with 13 speakers that delivers an impressive immersive experience for a standalone bar.
 This system has a unique 3D mode that helps sounds come from over and around you, without the need for wireless speakers.
-The bar gets very loud, but unfortunately, it is a bit on the bass-light side, especially with stereo content.
+The bar gets very loud, but unfortunately, it's a bit on the bass-light side, especially with stereo content.
 On the other hand, it has a lot of inputs and supports pretty much every audio format.

-There is no separate subwoofer in this setup.
+There's no separate subwoofer in this setup.

-There are no satellites with this soundbar.
+There are no satellites with the Sennheiser AMBEO Soundbar.

 When listening to the Sennheiser AMBEO, the stereo soundstage is decent.
 The bar is pretty big, and the stereo soundstage is about the width of the bar.
 On the upside, the soundstage is focused rather than diffused, which is good because objects seem to be coming from a more accurate pinpoint location instead of a general area.
 The soundstage when using the AMBEO 3D mode is quite impressive and performs well with surround content.

 This soundbar can get very loud, which is great for a large room or a crowded environment.
 It performs well at max volume, but there are a bit of pumping and compression artifacts when pushing it to its limits, but only in the bass range.
 Other than that, the bar performs well across the rest of the range.

 The AMBEO's THD performance is great.
 At a normal listening volume, there’s a very low amount of THD, which means you get a very accurate, pure, and clean sound.
 Also, there isn't a big jump in THD when pushing the bar to its maximum volume, which is great.
 Most people shouldn’t hear any harmonic distortion with real-life content on this bar.